usvao/vodays/tutorials/iris/iris.rst

 Independent Exercise
 --------------------

-In Iris, you can compare multiple SEDs by overplotting them.
+In `Iris`_, you can compare multiple SEDs by overplotting them.
 As an example, you can build the SED for a different source, say the blazar 4C+28.07 for which a decent amount of multiwavelength observations and Fermi data are available (provided in :download:`4c28.07_fermi.dat
 <4c28.07_fermi.dat>`).
 Try to build
-the SED for 4C+28.07 within the SEDImporter using both NED SED data and the Fermi data contained in the “4C+28.07_fermi.dat”, while Iris is still showing 3C273 SED.
-Then, send the newly created SED to Iris and overplot it to the previously plotted SED.
+the SED for 4C+28.07 within the SEDImporter using both NED SED data and the Fermi data contained in the “4C+28.07_fermi.dat”, while `Iris`_ is still showing 3C273 SED.
+Then, send the newly created SED to `Iris`_ and overplot it to the previously plotted SED.

 .. note:: If you can’t find out how to coplot SEDs, have a look at the